ayush9793685/day-finder/README.md

 # day-finder
-this python code is made for calculating the day
+this python code is made for calculating the day  with the help of date